evidentlyai/evidently/docs/book/introduction/core-concepts.md

 Tests help perform structured data and ML model performance checks.
 They explicitly define the expectations from your data and model.

-A **test** is a single check.
-It calculates a given metric and compares it with the defined condition or threshold.
+A **test** is a metric with a condition.
+It calculates a value and compares it against the defined threshold.

-If the condition is satisfied, it returns **success**.
+If the condition is satisfied, the test returns a **success**.

-If you choose a visual report, you will see the current value of the metric and the test condition.
+If you choose to get a visual output with the test results, you will see the current value of the metric and the test condition.
 On expand, you will get a supporting visualization.

-Here is an example of a data-related test:
+Here is an example of a column-level test that evaluates the mean value stability:

 ![Mean value stability test](../.gitbook/assets/tests/test_example_success_data-min.png)

-Here is an example of a model-related test:
+Here is an example of a dataset-level test that evaluates model error:

 ![Root mean square error test](../.gitbook/assets/tests/test_example_success_model-min.png)